 Trekking guide from Inawashiro Tozanguchi (Trailhead) to Mt.
-Bandaisan
+Bandai

 Inawashiro lake and Mt.
 Bandaisan

 Enjoy walking through Numanodaira moor full of alpine plants, looked upon by Mt.
 Bandaisan, Mt.
 Akahaniyama, and Mt.
-Kushigamine with Lake Inawashiro below your eyes.
-This lake is the forth low-lying lake in Japan, and also known as Lake Tenkyo-ko, "beautiful lake of heaven mirror."
-Inawashiro Tozanguchi route is the only way to enjoy these magnificent views.
+Kushigamine with Lake Inawashiro down below.
+Lake Inawashiro is the forth largest lake in Japan, and is also known as Tenkyo-ko, "Heaven's Mirror" in Japanese.
+The Inawashiro Tozanguchi route is the only way to enjoy these magnificent views.

 Summer lift for climbers(Up and down rides are possible)